Farther Common: Pre-history

+History

 The plots of development land were sold off in parcels in the early part of the last century, served by two lanes which remain in use.
 Some of the plots are on steep parts of the greensand ridge.
 The original houses on both the north and south lanes of the Common were cedar houses, often now much altered.
 Other plots were sold off in parcels of an acre of more from the earlier plots and houses have been built in the 1960s, 1970s and 1980s.